 We all want to live deliberately: to live our lives with purpose, to speak and act with integrity, to relate and create as an expression of our true wisdom.

-All successful action begins with intention, and intention is most powerful when it arises from our own deep well of inner wisdom that can only be accessed through silence.
+All successful action begins with intention, and intention is most powerful when it arises from our own deep well of inner wisdom often accessed through silence.
 Therefore, for action to be true, purposeful, and of genuine value to yourself and humanity it will always arise from stillness.
-Morning yoga invites us into the stillness of the day and the still point within where the intuitive voice calls to us and sets us up for conscious creative action throughout the day.
+Morning yoga invites us into the stillness of the day and the still point within where the intuitive voice calls to us and sets us up for conscious, creative action throughout the day.